 Similarly, the Standard Poodle’s distinctive cut has evolved from the way they were shaved by their hunter owners in the past.

-Whether this is correct is just speculation isn’t clear.
+But, whether this is correct is just speculation isn’t clear.

 The name “Poodle” is likely a derivation of the word “Pudel” and the word “Puddle”; an association drawn from its water dog routes.